Salar de Uyuni

-Salar de Uyuni (also referred to as "Salar de Tunupa") is the largest salt flat (dry lake bed) in the world, with an area of approximately of 10,582 km2.
+Salar de Uyuni is the largest salt flat in the world, with an area of approximately 10,582 km2.
 It is situated in southwestern Bolivia, within the Daniel Campos Province of the Potosí Department, near the crest of the Andes Mountains, at an elevation of 3,656 m above sea level.

-The Salar was formed as a result of transformations between several prehistoric lakes that existed around forty thousand years ago but had all evaporated over time.
-It is now covered by a few meters of salt crust, which has an extraordinary flatness with the average elevation variations within one meter over the entire area of the Salar.
+The Salar was formed as a result of transformations of seven Late Pleistocene lakes whose progressive desiccation led to the accumulation of extensive evaporitic salt deposits.
+It is now covered by an 8-meter-thick layer of salt, which is extremely flat.
+The average elevation varies by less than one meter over the entire area of the Salar.
 The crust serves as a source of salt and covers a pool of brine, which is exceptionally rich in lithium.
 The large area, clear skies, and exceptional flatness of the surface make the Salar ideal for calibrating the altimeters of Earth observation satellites.
 Following rain, a thin layer of dead calm water transforms the flat into the world's largest mirror, 129 km across.

 The Salar serves as the major transport route across the Bolivian Altiplano and is a prime breeding ground for several species of flamingos.
 Salar de Uyuni is also a climatological transitional zone since the towering tropical cumulus congestus and cumulonimbus incus clouds that form in the eastern part of the salt flat during the summer cannot permeate beyond its drier western edges, near the Chilean border and the Atacama Desert.

 The Salar has been used as a filming location for movies such as The Fall (2006), Salt and Fire (2016), The Unseen (2017), Star Wars: The Last Jedi (2017), and several others.

 Name

 Salar means salt flat in Spanish.
-Uyuni originates from the Aymara language and means a pen (enclosure); Uyuni is a surname and the name of a town that serves as a gateway for tourists visiting the Salar.
-Thus Salar de Uyuni can be loosely translated as a salt flat with enclosures, the latter possibly referring to the "islands" of the Salar; or as "salt-flat at Uyuni (the town named 'pen for animals')".
+Uyuni originates from the Aymara language and means a pen (enclosure); Uyuni is also the name of a town that serves as a gateway for tourists visiting the Salar.

-Aymara legend tells that the mountains Tunupa, Kusku, and Kusina, which surround the Salar, were giant people.
+Aymara legend tells that the mountains Tunupa, Kusku, and Kusina, which surround the Salar, were giants.
 Tunupa married Kusku, but Kusku ran away from her with Kusina.
 Grieving Tunupa started to cry while breastfeeding her son.
 Her tears mixed with milk and formed the Salar.
 Many locals consider the Tunupa an important deity and say that the place should be called Salar de Tunupa rather than Salar de Uyuni.